edufrantzk/edufrantzk/README.md

 I a um a Business Administration student who is interested in the financial market and data science especially in quantitave finance and credit risk modeling.

 - 🌱 I’m currently learning Machine Learning techniques and how to apply them in the financial market.
 Also, I am learning more about database management systems.
+I am expanding my studies and projects to increase my portfolio.
 - 💡 I am currently looking for a job opportunitie as a Data Scientist.